 - The exact ssh command you are using

 - Add "-vvv" to your ssh command and send us the the output (and include the ssh command itself)

-- List your ssh keys directory.
-On linux this can be done with the command: "ls -l ~/.ssh"
+- List the ssh keys directory on your local machine.
+On a linux machine this can be done with the command: "ls -l ~/.ssh"